rfong/quill-blog/README.md

 - source files live in `src/`
 - render files live in `build/`
 - static files live in `public/` # TODO

+## Markdown compilation
+Markdown files are automatically categorized by subdirectory, and compiled to HTML template partials matching their subdirectory name.
+This behavior is described in the `render_md` function in `build.py`.
+- For example, `src/posts/post1.md` will look for a template at `src/_posts.html`.
+- Top level md files, e.g. `src/*.md`, will use `src/__toplevel.html`.

+YAML front matter is parsed out of the tops of Markdown source files usings `PyYAML`.